MediaComem/comem-webdev/subjects/cli/README.md

 Vim can be unsettling at first, until you know how it works.

-Let go of your mouse, it's mostly useless in Vim.
+*Let go of your mouse*, it's mostly useless in Vim.
 You control Vim by **typing**.

 The first thing to understand whith Vim is that it has *3 modes*: